TDiazSouble/The-Pizza-Game/README.md

 ### Updates coming ###

-- Resolve images problem
-- Resolve multiple windows not closing
 - Launcher languange select
+- Better winning or losing screen
 - Optimize code
 - Limitations to entries
 - Key bindings
 - Longer storyline
 - More levels
 - More images and move all images to another folder

+Solved:

+- Resolve images problem
+- Resolve multiple windows not closing

 ##################################